Trip Leaders: Ms Justine Oliver & Mr Ben Woods

 In the evening we have dinner along the Mekong River.
 On our way home to the guesthouse we do some shopping at the night market.
 We get back to the guesthouse at around 9:30pm.

 After breakfast we visit some of the many beautiful temples in the area.
 We learn about the UNESCO World Heritage site of Luang Prabang and its colonial history.
 After lunch we take a relaxing boat ride up the river to the Pak Ou Caves.
 It’s a fantastic way to experience the beautiful Lao countryside way of life.
-On our way back to the hotel we stop by UXO Laos: a charitable organisation which aims to safely remove unexploded ordnance in Laos that remains from the Vietnam War.
-In the evening we enjoy our last night with a party together playing volleyball at a great restaurant overlooking the Mekong River.

 In order for the participating students to get as much experience, knowledge and enjoyment from the trip to Laos as possible, World Volunteer will prepare the students before the departure in a seminar.
 The preparatory seminar sessions can be arranged at the school or online.
 The seminar usually includes topics on cultural sensitivity, specific development challenges facing Laos and an in-depth explanation of the development output of the Eco-Bungalow project.
 All students will receive a pre-departure information pack containing YouTube videos, articles and other online material in order to gain further insight of the project and the destination.
 If needed, an information meeting for parents can also be arranged during the same evening.

 On return to Hong Kong a second seminar will be arranged.
 During this seminar we present your project video.
 This short, professionally produced, film is yours to keep and showcases our time in Laos and the village.
 We will also take the students through a series of reflective exercises looking back on the experiences in Laos.
 Students will be able to follow the development of the project via our Facebook group page as well as receiving quarterly email updates.